Student Loan Programs

 All Federal Perkins Loans are reported to a national credit bureau at the time of disbursement.
 Delinquencies and defaults during repayment are also reported to the credit bureau.

-The Federal Stafford Loan is a low-interest loan available to students to help offset educational expenses.
-Most students are eligible for a subsidized and/or unsubsidized Federal Stafford Loan.
-The interest rate on the Federal Stafford Loan is fixed at 6.8% for new loans disbursed for the academic year 2013-2014.
+The Federal Direct Stafford Loan is a low-interest, unsubsidized loan available to students to help offset educational expenses.
+The interest rate on the Federal Direct Stafford Loan is fixed at 6.21% for new loans disbursed for the academic year 2014-2015.

 The maximum annual amount you can borrow in a Federal Direct Stafford Loan is $20,500.
 The maximum cumulative borrowing is $138,500, including any previous subsidized borrowing you may have had.
 You are responsible for the interest payments for this loan while enrolled; however, you have the option to allow the interest to accrue and capitalize.

-An origination fee of 1.051% will apply to your Stafford Loan.
+For loans originated in the 2014-2015 academic year, an origination fee of 1.072% will apply to your Stafford Loan.

 Disbursement of Funds